 You get to decide who you are and what you believe about yourself, not anyone else.
 And so, when we take an intentional breath without reacting right away, we allow this moment to help us form a healthy and less blame-oriented response.

-Further, by inplementing goal-setting strategies, we change the; intensity, duration, and quality of our emotional responses.
+Further, by implementing goal-setting strategies, we change the; intensity, duration, and quality of our emotional responses.
 This is where all the magic happens.
 (Related: Getting Healthy Starts in Your Head)

 Recap: 4 Healthy Actions Steps to Emotional Regulation